 Soft, chewy and delicious.
 These cookies are my wholefood and plant-based take on a classic chocolate chip cookie.
 Personally, I think they hit the spot.
-I have called them 'chickie bikkies' becasue the main ingredient is chickpea flour, which is ground dry, whole chickpeas, a nutrient dense legume. *Tip* - if you have a powerful food processor you can make your own besan flour from whole chickpeas.
-So, bonus, they are also gluten free!
-You could also make them double choc by adding a couple of tablespoons of cacao powder or spice them up with some ginger.
+I have called them 'chickie bikkies' because the main ingredient is chickpea flour, which is ground, dry, whole chickpeas.
+Hot tip: If you have a powerful food processor you can make your own besan flour from whole chickpeas.
+A bonus is that they are also gluten-free.
+For the chocolate lovers out there, you could also make these double choc by adding a couple of tablespoons of cacao powder or for some extra zing spice them up with some ginger.
 The possibilities are endless.
-Enjoy legends! x H More recipes like this one in my plantbased wholefood recipe books here.
+Enjoy legends! x Harry More recipes like this one in my plant-based wholefood recipe books HERE.

 1 cup chickpea (besan) flour 1 teaspoon vanilla (I used powder) 1 teaspoon baking powder 3 tablespoons hulled tahini (or nut butter) 1/2 cup plant based milk (I used almond) 1/4 cup maple syrup 4 medjool dates, pitted (these are the fresh dates) 1 block dark vegan chocolate, roughly chopped

-Pre-heat your oven to 180 degrees celcius, (fan forced).
+Preheat your oven to 180 degrees celsius fan-forced.

 Blend until super smooth and evenly combined.